nextflow-io/training/docs/hands_on/04_implementation.md

 The process creates `k+1` new reads (where `k` is the number of `N` cigar elements) that correspond to the segments of the original read beside/between the splicing events represented by the `N`s in the original CIGAR.

-You should implement a process having the following structure:
+The next process has the following structure:

 -   **Name**: `rnaseq_gatk_splitNcigar`
 -   **Command**: split reads on Ns in CIGAR string using GATK